 If Dr. Drisdale has informed you that you have periodontal disease, then you’re not alone.
 Conservative estimates indicate that a large majority of adults in America have periodontal disease, more commonly known as gum disease.
 Despite the fact that you’re in good company with millions of others, treating gum disease is essential for your oral and overall health.
 Dr. Drisdale offers periodontal disease treatment so Midland, TX dental patients can maintain a healthy smile.

-Why Choose Robert E. Christensen D.D.S. and John K. Drisdale D.M.D for Periodontal Disease Treatment?
+Why Choose John K. Drisdale D.M.D. for Periodontal Disease Treatment?

 Prevent Permanent Damage